The PVHS offers many services to the community from adoptions to education campaigns.

 When an animal is available for adoption, it will be posted on our website with all important details.
 Adoption applications can be submitted online, or dropped off at the shelter.
-Management will do a reference check on all applicants; if an applicant is approved, management will contact the applicant to arrange a meet-and-greet with all household members and other pets to ensure that the pet and family are comfortable with each other in a controlled environment.
-From there, discussions will be had between managers to determine to whom the animal will be adopted.
+Our team will do a reference check on all applicants; if an applicant is approved, we will contact the applicant to arrange a meet-and-greet with all household members and other pets to ensure that the pet and family are comfortable with each other in a controlled environment.
+From there, discussions will be had between staff to determine to whom the animal will be adopted.

 Oftentimes, an application is NOT first come, first served.
-The management team work tirelessly to find the most appropriate home for each animal, based on their behavior, age, size, and other requirements.
+The team works tirelessly to find the most appropriate home for each animal, based on their behaviour, age, size, and other requirements.

 No. Unfortunately, due to an overwhelming demand for certain breeds and/or characteristics, we aren't able to maintain a list of potential adopters based on specific criteria.
 We suggest visiting our website, Facebook page or Instagram frequently.